Yield10 Bioscience

 Yield10 Bioscience (formerly Metabolix, Inc.) is a company developing new technologies to achieve improvements in crop yield to enhance global food security.

 History

 Founded in 1992, with the help of a licensing agreement with Massachusetts Institute of Technology (MIT), Metabolix, Inc. is a bioscience company with headquarters in Cambridge, Massachusetts.
 Metabolix provides sustainable solutions to the plastic, chemical and energy industries.
 Oliver Peoples, Ph.D., and Anthony Sinskey, Ph.D., co-founded Metabolix after work at the (MIT) that identified the elementary methods and means for engineering polyhydroxyalkanoates production in plants and bacteria, thus making them biodegradable.

 In early 2017, Metabolix became Yield10 Bioscience, its crop research program.

+In 2024, Yield10 Biosciences filed for Chapter 11 bankruptcy protection, listing assets and liabilities between $1 million and $10 million.

 Products

 Crop technologies

 The centerpiece of the Metabolix's plant technology is polyhydroxybutyrate (PHB), the simplest member of the broad polyhydroxyalkanoate (PHA) family of biopolymers.
 They have worked with switchgrass, camelina, sugarcane, as well as tobacco.

 In 2009, Metabolix completed a field trial producing PHA in a tobacco crop.

 In 2012, Metabolix secured an ARPA-E grant to improve productivity of biofuel production in plants, specifically camelina.

 In 2011, Metabolix was awarded a $6.0 million grant to produce PHB in switchgrass and to develop methods to thermally convert the PHB-containing switchgrass to crotonic acid and a higher density residual biomass fraction for production of biofuel.

 In 2017, Yield10 participated in a Department of Energy program to help boost Camelina oilseed.